Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explains when to use this tool (for batch transcription of untranscribed files) and what to do with the result (use batch ID with check_batch_progress).
+The description explains when to use this tool (for automated batch transcription) and includes context for privacy mode.
 However, it does not explicitly state when not to use it or mention alternatives like transcribe_audio for single files.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.